Convert Fat32 to NTFS without losing Data

 Step 1: Open Command Prompt as Admin

-2. Type cmd.exe, and then right-click on the result.
+2. Type cmd.exe, in the run box.

 Open Command Prompt as Admin